Featured Posts

 The content has been re-crowned king—and it's important to acknowledge the technologies we leverage every day to create that content.
-AI is at the forefront of this new era, with Gen AI tools such as ChatGPT, Google’s Bard, and others that can help you perform your job more efficiently if you need some creative inspiration or to get a document started if you’re not the best at written communication.
+AI is at the forefront of this new era, with Gen AI tools such as ChatGPT, Google’s Gemini, and others that can help you perform your job more efficiently if you need some creative inspiration or to get a document started if you’re not the best at written communication.
 It is crucial to remember that this kind of technology also calls for extra vigilance around the protection of sensitive data.

 The sensitive link between AI and data security